 Is brown sugar boba gluten-free?

 This is a non-tea bubble tea made with fresh milk, brown sugar syrup, and tapioca pearls instead of tea.
-The tapioca pearls are cooked in brown sugar syrup over low heat until they absorb all of the smokey, caramelly flavors, and then served with cold fresh milk.
+The tapioca pearls are cooked in brown sugar syrup over low heat.
+They soak in the smokey, caramelly flavors, and then are served with cold fresh milk.

-As Brown sugar is also gluten-free, it is obvious that the boba made from it will be gluten-free.
+As Brown sugar is also gluten-free, boba made from it will be gluten-free.
 It’s made by combining ordinary white sugar and gluten-free molasses in a blender.
 Molasses is made from sugar beets or sugarcane and are comparable to crystallized sugar.